CTSRD-CHERI/cheri-c-programming/src/impact/capability-representation.md

 interpretation of the metadata will be non-portable across CHERI implementations.
-There are cases in which non-portability is both acceptable and essential, such as in the implementation of debugging and tracing tools intentionally targeting specific target architectures, especially for cross-debugging or coredump analysis.
+There are cases in which non-portability is both acceptable and essential, such as in the implementation of compilation, linking, debugging, and tracing tools intentionally targeting specific target architectures, especially for cross compilation, cross debugging, or coredump analysis.
 However, for general-purpose software, portable access is offered via [CHERI C APIs to get and set capability properties](../apis/retrieving-capability-properties.md), and these should